jingyushi/jingyushi.github.io/_news/causality_minor_revision.md

 related_posts: false
 ---

-My co-first authored paper "Visualizing Causality in Mixed Reality for Manual Task Learning: A Study" underwent a minor revision in TVCG!
+My co-first-authored paper "Visualizing Causality in Mixed Reality for Manual Task Learning: A Study" underwent a minor revision in TVCG!